suitlaboratory/suitlaboratory.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my Ph.D. from Sorbonne Université, Paris, France, in 2018, under the direction of Pascal Laugier (Member, European Academy of Sciences) and Quentin Grimal.
+I received my Ph.D. from Sorbonne Université, Paris, France, in 2018, under the direction of Quentin Grimal and Pascal Laugier (Member, European Academy of Sciences).

 From 2018 to 2020, I was in Ferrara Lab at Stanford University for postdoctoral research training under the direction of Katherine W. Ferrara (Member, National Academy of Engineering).